-The purchase, employment and transfer of such tangible personal property as newsprint and ink for the primary purpose of conveying news (with or without other information) is not a purchase, use or sale of service or of tangible personal property within the meaning of this Act.
+The purchase, employment and transfer of such tangible personal property as newsprint and ink for the primary purpose

-"Serviceman" means any person who is engaged in the occupation of making sales of service.

-"Sale at retail" means "sale at retail" as defined in the Retailers' Occupation Tax Act.

-"Supplier" means any person who makes sales of tangible personal property to servicemen for the purpose of resale as an incident to a sale of service.

-"Serviceman maintaining a place of business in this State", or any like term, means and includes any serviceman:

-(1) 1. having or maintaining within this State, directly or by a subsidiary, an office, distribution house, sales house, warehouse or other place of business, or any agent or other representative operating within this State under the authority of the serviceman or its subsidiary, irrespective of whether such place of business or agent or other representative is located here permanently or temporarily, or whether such serviceman or subsidiary is licensed to do business in this State;

-(1.1) $\frac{1.1.}{1.1.}$ having a contract with a person located in this State under which the person, for a commission or other consideration based on the sale of service by the serviceman, directly or indirectly refers potential customers to the serviceman by providing to the potential customers a promotional code or other mechanism that allows the serviceman to track purchases referred by such persons.
-Examples of mechanisms that allow the serviceman to track purchases referred by such persons include but are not limited to the use of a link on the person's Internet website, promotional codes distributed through the person's hand-delivered or mailed material, and promotional codes distributed by the person through radio or other broadcast media.
-The provisions of this paragraph (1.1) 1.1 shall apply only if the cumulative gross receipts from sales of service by the serviceman to customers who are referred to the serviceman by all persons in this State under such contracts exceed \$10,000 during the preceding 4 quarterly periods ending on the last day of March, June, December; а serviceman September, and meeting requirements of this paragraph (1.1) $\frac{1.1}{1.1}$ shall be presumed to be maintaining a place of business in this State but may rebut this presumption by submitting proof that the referrals or other activities pursued within this State by such persons were not sufficient to meet the nexus standards of the United States Constitution during the preceding 4 quarterly periods;
+- 1 of conveying news (with or without other information) is not a - purchase, use or sale of service or of tangible personal 2 - 3 property within the meaning of this Act. - 4 "Serviceman" means any person who is engaged in the - 5 occupation of making sales of service. - "Sale at retail" means "sale at retail" as defined in the 6 - 7 Retailers' Occupation Tax Act. - 8 "Supplier" means any person who makes sales of tangible - personal property to servicemen for the purpose of resale as an 9 - 10 incident to a sale of service. - 11 "Serviceman maintaining a place of business in this State", - or any like term, means and includes any serviceman: 12 - 13 (1) 1. having or maintaining within this State, - 14 directly or by a subsidiary, an office, distribution house, - 15 sales house, warehouse or other place of business, or any - 16 agent or other representative operating within this State - under the authority of the serviceman or its subsidiary, 17 - 18 irrespective of whether such place of business or agent or - 19 other representative is located here permanently or - 20 temporarily, or whether such serviceman or subsidiary is - licensed to do business in this State; 2.1 - 22 (1.1) $\frac{1.1.}{1.1}$ having a contract with a person located in - 23 this State under which the person, for a commission or - 24 other consideration based on the sale of service by the - 25 serviceman, directly or indirectly refers potential - 26 customers to the serviceman by providing to the potential customers a promotional code or other mechanism that allows the serviceman to track purchases referred by such persons.
+Examples of mechanisms that allow the serviceman to track purchases referred by such persons include but are not limited to the use of a link on the person's Internet website, promotional codes distributed through person's hand-delivered or mailed material, and promotional codes distributed by the person through radio or other broadcast media.
+The provisions of this paragraph (1.1) 1.1 shall apply only if the cumulative gross receipts from sales of service by the serviceman to customers who are referred to the serviceman by all persons in this State under such contracts exceed \$10,000 during the preceding 4 quarterly periods ending on the last day of March, June, September, and December; a serviceman meeting the requirements of this paragraph (1.1) 1.1 shall be presumed to be maintaining a place of business in this State but may rebut this presumption by submitting proof that the referrals or other activities pursued within this State by such persons were not sufficient to meet the nexus standards of the United States Constitution during the preceding 4 quarterly periods;

-- (1.2) 1.2. beginning July 1, 2011, having a contract with a person located in this State under which: - (A) A: the serviceman sells the same or substantially similar line of services as the person located in this State and does so using an identical or substantially similar name, trade name, or trademark as the person located in this State; and - $\underline{\mbox{(B)}}$ $\underline{\mbox{B.}}$ the serviceman provides a commission or other consideration to the person located in this State based upon the sale of services by the serviceman.
+(1.2) 1.2. beginning July 1, 2011, having a contract with a person located in this State under which:

+A. the serviceman sells the (A) same substantially similar line of services as the person located in this State and does so using an identical or substantially similar name, trade name, or trademark as the person located in this State; and

+(B) B. the serviceman provides a commission or other consideration to the person located in this State based upon the sale of services by the serviceman.